 The Headteacher will be the final arbiter on uniform issues.

-Blazers, sweaters, ties and skirts must be sourced from the school's supplier (Cross Embroidery).
+Blazers, jumpers, ties and skirts must be sourced from the school's supplier (Cross Embroidery) or from our second hand uniform shop.
 Sweaters, belts and tights are optional garments

 Summer Uniform Rules: